-Ms. Bissada is a Certified Specialist in Family Law (ACFLS); a fellow of the American Academy of Matrimonial Lawyers (AAML); rated by Martindale Hubbell as an AV Preeminent attorney in her field; and a member of the national organization addressing children’s issues in divorce, the Association of Family and Conciliation Courts (AFCC).
+Ms. Bissada is a Certified Specialist in Family Law (ACFLS); a Fellow of the American Academy of Matrimonial Lawyers (AAML); rated by Martindale Hubbell as an AV Preeminent attorney in her field and is a member of the Association of Family and Conciliation Courts (AFCC), a national organization addressing children’s issues in divorce.
 Ms. Bissada has spent her entire legal career practicing and further strengthening her roots in San Mateo County.
 Ms. Bissada is a prominent and seasoned litigator, mediator and settlement Judge, specializing in complex custody and financial matters.
 She has expertise in navigating and guiding clients through complex venture capital, hedge fund and private equity cases, as well as the most complex of custody issues, including children who resist or refuse to see one parent, gatekeeping and relocation (move-away) cases.

 Ms. Bissada’s extensive knowledge and talent allow her to smoothly manage complicated, high-asset issues that are unique to family law.
-With over 25 years of experience, she is adept at guiding her clients through the often emotional process with confidence and sensitivity.
-Ms. Bissada brings these honed skills to her mediation practice as well; both as a consulting attorney, a mediator and offering services as a settlement judge.
-She is further trained in and practices collaborative law–a voluntary process providing an alternative for dispute resolution and settlement without going to Court.
+She is in her 28th year of practice, enabling her to guide her clients with confidence and sensitivity throughout the often emotional process.
+She brings these honed skills to her mediation practice as well; both as a consulting attorney, a mediator and offering services for attorney assisted mediation and as a settlement judge.
+Ms. Bissada is further trained in and practices collaborative law–a voluntary process providing an alternative for dispute resolution and settlement without going to Court.

-Ms. Bissada is appointed by the Family Court Judges of Santa Clara County to serve as a volunteer settlement attorney; a position reserved for well-known, reliable, and highly-esteemed lawyers in the community.
+Ms. Bissada has in the past been appointed by the Family Court Judges of Santa Clara County to serve as a Judge Pro Tem; a position reserved for well-known, reliable, and highly-esteemed lawyers in the community.
 Similarly, Ms. Bissada is appointed by the Judges of San Mateo County as an Arbitrator in fee disputes between attorneys and their clients, a role requiring demonstrated sensitivity and fairness.
 Both appointments exhibit Ms. Bissada’s on-going service to the community, as well as her reputation as a well-respected, objective and skilled leader.
 In her private practice, Ms. Bissada also serves as a mediator directly for parties in dissolution, or desiring of premarital or cohabitation agreements; as a neutral mediator for attorney-assisted mediation; and as a private settlement judge for family law matters, including complex financial and high conflict custody issues.
-These positions further give Ms. Bissada the unique experience to “sit” in the shoes of a neutral, a viewpoint essential to providing her clients with effective and efficient advice.
+These positions further give Ms. Bissada the unique experience to “sit” in the shoes of a neutral or Judge, a viewpoint essential to providing her clients with effective and efficient advice.

 Ms. Bissada’s extensive and dedicated involvement with the legal community is an invaluable resource to her clients, as it provides access to resources, relationships and a nuanced knowledge of the local, legal landscape.
 Her involvement in the legal community includes membership to the State Bar of California, as well as the San Mateo County, Santa Clara County and San Francisco Bar Associations.
 Ms. Bissada served as the 2011 President of the San Mateo County Bar Association and as a Board Member of this 1,400 member organization from 2002 – 2012.